lnardon/TownSqExercise/README.md

         ● Create a way to edit a post, at least title and body (there's no PUT for that, just manipulate your local data).

-## I used react to create the project and hosted it on fireabse.
+## Check It Out Here => https://townsq-219f9.firebaseapp.com/
-##Check It Out Here => https://townsq-219f9.firebaseapp.com/
+I used react to create the project and hosted it on fireabse.